JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks.markdown

 > **Please split the functionality to _Azure Functions aware code_ and
 > _plain vanilla Azure PowerShell code_.** _Azure Functions aware code_ manages
-> the triggers (e.g., Timer, HTTP) and output bindings and fetches
+> the triggers (e.g., Timer, HTTP), output bindings and fetches
 > the required parameters from environment variables or any
 > other place so that it can then pass them on to the
 > _plain vanilla Azure PowerShell_ script as PowerShell parameters.